| ISRAEL'SEXPIRED

 take over of Palestinian occupied territory on its Arab victims, the world is unilaterally

 condemning it for perpetrating war crimes upon civilian refugees.
+Beginning on April 3, 2002, and continuing

 through to the present date, Israel has forfeited its right to claim the moral high ground